 After that, paint over the colors smoothly with a deft touch and keep painting as long as you don’t achieve the desired result.
 Finally, the rectangle shows up with the colors blended.

-Just like the earlier method, start with opening Photoshop, create a new workspace and duplicate the background layer.
+Just like the earlier method, start by opening Photoshop, create a new workspace and duplicate the background layer.
 You can do that by right-clicking the background layer or pressing Ctrl + J.

 Now, select the Elliptical Marquee Tool from the toolbar and draw an ellipse on the selected canvas.